-Summer is just around the corner and it seems nothing can stop serious homebuyers from fulfilling their homeownership dreams even during a pandemic.
+Summer is in full swing, and it seems nothing can stop serious homebuyers from fulfilling their homeownership dreams even during a pandemic.
 If you’re planning to put your home on the market, it’s important that you practice safety measures to ensure that your family and potential homebuyers are protected from the coronavirus disease of 2019 (COVID-19).

 Mortgage interest rates are at tempting levels that could make you wonder if it’s the right time to reap the rewards of your investment as a homeowner.
 Cash-out refinancing could be an option if you want to take advantage of the historically low interest rates and augment your finances especially during this difficult time as the nation deals with a health crisis.